Call for a Free Quote 01733 973 038

 Use our free annuity calculator

 If you don’t wish to commit to a lifetime annuity, you can instead choose a fixed term annuity.
-This is a more flexible annuity that lets you keep your options open for the future.
+UK providers also call these products ‘fixed term retirement plans’, ‘fixed term income plans’ or ‘guaranteed fixed-term income plans’ depending on the provider.

 As with other types of annuities, you can take up to 25% of your pension savings as a tax-free lump sum.
 You can use the remaining fund to provide a guaranteed income unaffected by interest rate or market changes.

 Having the reassurance of a guaranteed income may be attractive to you.
-However, just bear in mind that you wouldn’t benefit from increases in interest rates, annuity rates or investment markets in the future.
+However, just bear in mind that you wouldn’t benefit from increases in interest rates, annuity rates or investment markets during the fixed term.

 A fixed term annuity offers the following additional options: